 Grace Bible College began in 1939.
-It was founded as Milwaukee Bible Institute, a training center for laymen and Sunday School teachers of Milwaukee.
+It was founded as Milwaukee Bible Institute, a training center for laymen and Sunday school teachers of Milwaukee.
 The Institute was organized by Reverend Charles F. Baker, then pastor of Fundamental Bible Church.
 The regular day school program began in 1945.
 This move was stimulated by a group of evangelical pastors especially concerned about advancing a dispensational theology approach to the Bible, the distinctive character of the revelation given to the apostle Paul, and the preparation of full-time Christian workers to fulfill this goal.
 In 1953, the curriculum was broadened and Milwaukee Bible Institute became Milwaukee Bible College.

 In 1961, the College relocated to suburban Grand Rapids, Michigan, and was renamed Grace Bible College.
 The State of Michigan granted the College the authority to grant Associate and Bachelor of Religious Education degrees, as well as a five-year degree for vocational ministers.
-In 1967 Dr. Jack T. Dean became President and led the College through a period of growth and expansion.
-The College early on (1967) received accreditation from the Association of American Biblical Colleges (now Association of Biblical Higher Education).
+In 1967, Dr. Jack T. Dean became President and led the College through a period of growth and expansion.
+Early on, the College (1967) received accreditation from the Association of American

+Biblical Colleges (now Association of Biblical Higher Education).
 In order to serve the growing needs of students and those of the broader Christian community and society, Grace Bible College has expanded its degree programs over the years.
-These include Associate of Arts degrees in General Studies and Business as well as Bachelor degrees in Business, Early Childhood Education, Human Services, Interdisciplinary Studies, and Worship Arts.
-The Bachelor of Science in Biblical Studies degree is granted with Concentrations in General Ministry, Intercultural Studies, Pastoral Ministry, Youth Ministry, and Women's Ministry.
+These include Associate of Arts degrees in General Studies and Business as well as Bachelor degrees in Business, Early Childhood Education, Human Services, Interdisciplinary

+Studies, and Worship Arts.
+The Bachelor of Science in Biblical Studies degree is granted with Concentrations in General

+Ministry, Intercultural Studies, Pastoral Ministry, Youth Ministry, and Women's Ministry.

-Grace has over the years formed a consortium with two local colleges: Davenport and Cornerstone Universities, which allow students to graduate with dual degrees in Business and Education, as well as a few other degrees offered by Cornerstone.
+Over the years, Grace has formed consortiums with two local colleges: Davenport and Cornerstone Universities, which allow students to graduate with dual degrees in Business and Education, as well as a few other degrees offered by Cornerstone.
 Dr. Samuel R. Vinton was the College's third President from 1985-1989.
 Under President Vinton initial Regional Accreditation was granted to the College by the North Central Association (now the Higher Learning Commission) with the hard work of Dr. Marlin Olsen and others.

 Along with academic expansion, the College has been blessed with numerous progressive steps in student development.
 Dr. Bruce Kemper came to Grace Bible College in 1990 from local church pastoral ministry and emphasized a strong ministry emphasis.
-Throughout the years, Grace Bible College has continued to emphasize ministry off campus, in the neighborhood, around the country and with cross-cultural ministry teams overseas.
+Throughout the years, Grace Bible College has continued to emphasize ministry off campus, in the neighborhood, around the country and with crosscultural ministry teams overseas.
 This ministry is often with faculty and staff or student leadership.
-The Grace Singers is a long standing music ministry team.

 Gospel teams which minister to students in churches along with evangelism and preaching teams have been a constant part of the College's commitment to ministry for every student as a normal way of life.
 Grace has a proud history of inter-collegiate athletics (soccer, volleyball, basketball, and cross-country).
-Since moving to the Grand Rapids campus, the teams have earned many Regional and National Championships against much larger opponents.
+Since moving to the Grand Rapids campus, the teams have earned many regional and national championship titles against much larger opponents.

-Ken B. Kemper was called on to lead the College in early 2003 when his father retired and by God's strength he brought vision and energy to the College.
-Several significant updates and additions have taken place on the campus.
+Ken Bruce Kemper was called on to lead the College in early 2003 when his father retired.
+By God's strength, he brought vision and energy to the College.
+Several significant updates and additions have since occurred on the campus.
 The Jack T. Dean Academic Center was purchased and remodeled in 2005.
-This purchase more than tripled classroom space, provided additional faculty offices and added over five acres to the GBC Campus.
-The O'Hair Administrative Building was remodeled to house Grace Ministries International, Grace Gospel Fellowship and Grace Publications.
+This purchase more than tripled classroom space, provided additional faculty offices, and added over five acres to the GBC Campus.
+The O'Hair Administrative Building was also remodeled to house GBC Administrative offices, plus Grace Ministries International, Grace Gospel Fellowship and Grace Publications.